 RNSG 1341 - Common Concepts of Adult Health.
-3 hours credit.
+3 credit hours.
 Basic integration of the role of the professional nurse as a provider of patient-centered care, patient safety advocate, member of health care team, and member of the profession.
 Study of the common concepts of caring for adult patients and families with medical-surgical health care needs related to body systems, emphasizing knowledge, judgment, skills, and professional values within a legal/ethical framework.
 48 lecture hours.
 Prerequisites: RNSG 1205, 1215, 1309 and 1262, BIOL 2420.
 Corequisites: RNSG 1301, 1262, and 1363.

 RNSG 1343 - Complex Concepts of Adult Health.
-3 hours credit.
-Integration of previous knowledge and skills into the continued development of the professional nurse as a provider of patient-centered cared, patient safety advocate, member of health care team, and member of a profession in the care of adult patients and families with complex medical-surgical health care needs associated with body systems Emphasis on complex knowledge, judgment, skills, and professional values within a legal/ethical framework.
+3 credit hours.
+Integration of previous knowledge and skills related to common adult health needs into the continued development of the professional nurse as a provider of patient-centered care, patient safety advocate, member of health care team, and member of the profession in the care of adult patients and families with complex medical-surgical health care needs associated with body systems.
+Emphasis on complex knowledge, judgement, skills, and professional values within a legal/ ethical framework.
 48 lecture hours.
 Prerequisites: RNSG 1341, 1363, and 1301, Psych 2314.
 Corequisite: RNSG 2360.
 Specialty exam fees.

 RNSG 1363 - Clinical Nursing (Common Concepts of Adult Health).
-3 hours credit.
+3 credit hours.
 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Placement in first year nursing curriculum during the spring semester is required.
 288 clinical hours.
 Prerequisite: RNSG 1205, 1215, 1262, 1309, and current CPR card.
 Corequisite: RNSG 1301, and 1341, PSYC 2314.
 Lab fee.

 RNSG 1412 - Nursing Care of the Childbearing and Childrearing Families.
-4 hours credit.
-Study of the concepts related to the provision of nursing care for childbearing and childrearing families; application of systematic problem-solving processes and critical thinking skills, including a focus on the childbearing family during the perinatal periods and the childbearing family from birth to adolescence; and competency in knowledge, judgment, skill, and professional values within a legal/ethical framework.
+4 credit hours.
+Study of the concepts related to the provision of nursing care for childbearing and childrearing families.
+Application of clinical reasoning processes and clinical judgement including a focus on the childbearing family during the prenatal, perinatal, postnatal periods and the childrearing family from birth through adolescence; and competency in knowledge, judgement, skill and professional values within a legal/ ethical framework.
 80 lecture and 16 lab hours.
 Prerequisites: RNSG 1262, 1341, 1301, 1363 Corequisites: RNSG 1343 and 2360.
 Specialty exam fees.

 RNSG 2130 - Professional Nursing Review and Licensure Preparation.
-(Capstone Course) 1 hour credit.
+(Capstone Course) 1-hour credit.
 Review of concepts required for licensure examination and entry into the practice of professional nursing.
 Includes application of National Council Licensure Examination for Registered Nurses (NCLEX-RN) test plan, assessment of knowledge deficits, and remediation.
 16 lecture hours.
 Prerequisites: RNSG 1343, 1412, 2360.
 Corequisite: 2213, 2331, and 2363.
 Specialty exam fees.

 RNSG 2213 - Mental Health Nursing.
-2 hours credit.
+2 credit hours.
 Principles and concepts of mental health, psychopathology, and treatment modalities related to the nursing care of patients and their families.
 48 lecture hours.
 Prerequisites: RNSG 1343, 1412, and 2360.
 Corequisite: RNSG 2130, 2213, and 2363.
 Specialty exam fees.

 RNSG 2331 - Advanced Concepts of Adult Health.
-3 hours credit.
-Application of advanced concepts and skills for the development of the professional nurse's roles with adult patients and families involving multiple body systems.
+3 credit hours.
+Application of advanced concepts and skills for the development of the professional nurse's roles in caring for adult patients and families.
 Emphasis on advanced knowledge, judgment, skills, and professional values within a legal/ethical framework.
 48 lecture hours.
 Prerequisites: RNSG 1343, 1412, and 2360.
 Corequisites: RNSG 2130, 2213, and 2363.
 Specialty exam fees.

 RNSG 2360 - Clinical Nursing.
-3 hours credit.
+3 credit hours.
 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Placement in second year nursing curriculum during the fall semester is required.
 288 clinical hours.
 Prerequisites: RNSG 1341, 1363, 1301, and a current CPR card.
-Co-requisites: RNSG 1343 and 1412.
+Corequisites: RNSG 1343 and 1412.
 Lab fee.